soc/soc.me/_six-years-of-scala-development/departure.md

 language easier to adopt and more attractive to a wider audience.

 <br/>
-At the beginning of this years I have ceased Scala development and resigned from all related activities.
+At the beginning of this year I have ceased Scala development and resigned from all related activities.

 Reasons for my departure are the lack of interest in improving the experience of